 2nd to 14th Avenue North, Myrtle Beach

 There is no admission to walk on the Myrtle Beach Oceanfront Boardwalk and Promenade that stretches 1.2 miles along the coastline.
 And you won’t have to pay an arm and a leg to play on the boardwalk’s old penny arcade games, buy a little something from one of the many souvenir shops, or a grab a bite or a beer from one of the bars and restaurants.
-There are also not-to-be-missed attractions, such as SkyWheel Myrtle Beach, Nightmare Haunted House, the Sling Shot Thrill Ride, Ripley’s Believe It Or Not!, Myrtle Beach Zipline Adventures, and more.
-And the boardwalk and Plyler Park are transformed into Hot Summer Nights every summer, from mid-June to early summer, a free, family-friendly entertainment zone!
+There are also not-to-be-missed attractions for the whole family, such as SkyWheel Myrtle Beach, Nightmare Haunted House, the Sling Shot Thrill Ride, Ripley’s Believe It Or Not!, Myrtle Beach Zipline Adventures, and more.
+And the boardwalk and Plyler Park are transformed into Hot Summer Nights every summer, from mid-June to early summer, a free, kid-friendly entertainment zone!

 2101 N. Oak St., Myrtle Beach

 Walk through the South Carolina Hall of Fame, free of charge and set up for the public to view at the Myrle Beach Convention Center.
 Stroll down memory lane past photos and info on some of the state’s historic standouts, such as General Francis “The Swamp Fox” Marion, Robert Mills, Anna Hyatt Huntington, Jasper Johns, Dizzy Gillespie, Cale Yarborough, Mary McLeod Bethune, Pat Conroy, and more.